 Oh great!

-The weekly journals from

-Module 2 could thus be

-kept digitally and

-evaluated by software!
+The weekly journals from Module 2 could thus be kept digitally and evaluated by software!

 Marta realises that paperwork can be reduced through digital software.
 In addition, the operational data can be stored continuously and also retrieved at a later point in time.
 This means that an overview of operational activities is always maintained.
 Every bakery is individual.
-Whether and to what extent software can help to make the business more sustainable depends on many factors.
+Whether and to what extent software can help to

+Software is a programme that can be installed on a digital end device (PC, laptop, mobile phone, tablet) and used with or without internet access. make the business more sustainable depends on many factors.
 Within the stages of the bakery value chain - from the ordering of goods to the sale of processed products and the overall management and controlling - there are various types of software that can be used.